aduffy70/LabNotes/_posts/2018/2018-01-11-Reanalyze-Crepidomanes-with-SNP-loci.md

         - Have <10% of total loci after removing loci present in the 13 non-Crepidomanes samples.
         - S01, S19, S22, S27, S32, S45, S49
     - Crepidomanes (28 samples).
-      - Have >90% assignment to the non-sporophyte group (<10% assignment to the sporophyte group) on all 3 runs.
+      - Have >90% assignment to the non-sporophyte group AND the confidence interval includes 100% and doesn't extend below 80% (<10% assignment to the sporophyte group AND confidence interval includes 0% and doesn't extend above 20%) on all 3 runs.
       - S03, S04, (S05), S06, S08, S09, S10, (S14), S15, S16, (S17), S24, (S28), S33, (S34), S35, (S36), (S37), S38, (S39), S40, S41, S42, S43, S44, S46, S47, S48 (samples in parantheses were previously assigned as Mixed)
     - Mixed (6 samples).
       - Don't meet the requirements for the other groups.
       - S07, S12, S13, S20, S21, S25
   * Made 4 new datasets following same process as last time, but with these new assignments:
     - Crep_28_unfiltered: 28 Crep samples with all loci present in 50% (14 samples)
-      - Remove Mixed and Non-Crep samples from snp6.stru
-      - Filter for loci present in 14+ samples
-      - Filter for variable loci
+      - Remove Mixed/Non-Crep/Low-loci samples from snp6.stru, Filter for loci present in 14+ samples, Filter for variable loci
       - 28 samples, 1596 loci
     * Crep_28_filtered: 28 Crep samples with Crep-only loci present in 50% (14 samples)
-      - Remove loci present in Non-Crep samples from snp6.stru
-      - Remove Mixed and Non-Crep samples
-      - Filter for loci present in 14+ samples
-      - Filter for variable loci
+      - Remove loci present in Non-Crep/Low-loci samples from snp6.stru, Remove Mixed/Non-Crep/Low-loci samples, Filter for loci present in 14+ samples, Filter for variable loci
       - 28 samples, 1316 loci
     * All_34_unfiltered: 28 Crep + 6 Mixed/uncertain with all loci present in 50% (17 samples)
-      - Remove Non-Crep samples from snp6.stru
-      - Filter for loci present in 17+ samples
-      - Filter for variable loci
+      - Remove Non-Crep/Low-loci samples from snp6.stru, Filter for loci present in 17+ samples, Filter for variable loci
-      - 34 samples, 632 loci  (Note- these changes didn't affect this dataset)
+      - 34 samples, 632 loci
     * All_34_filtered: 28 Crep + 6 Mixed/uncertain with Crep-only loci present in 50% (17 samples)
-      - Remove loci present in Non-Crep samples from snp6.stru
-      - Remove Non-Crep samples
-      - Filter for loci present in 17+ samples
-      - Filter for variable loci
+      - Remove loci present in Non-Crep/Low-loci samples from snp6.stru, Remove Non-Crep/Low-loci samples, Filter for loci present in 17+ samples, Filter for variable loci
-      - 34 samples, 516 loci (Note- these changes didn't affect this dataset)
+      - 34 samples, 516 loci

 # Other questions/concerns